WistfulHopes/GBFRBlenderTools/README.md

   * `Select Zero Weight Vertices:` Selects all vertices that are not connected to any bones.
 Exporting with 0 weight vertices fails, so this prevents this highlights the unweighted vertices for you to deal with.
   * `Flip Normals:` Flips the facing of selected geometry in edit mode, so if the model appears inside out, you can flip the facing so it's right-side out.
   * `Remove Doubles:` Joins vertices that are very close together but not joined.

+  * `Materials Section:` Use this section to set the material indices of the materials that will correlate with the materials listed in the `.mmat`s.

 ## Discord (EN)
 Join the Relink Modding Discord For help, guidance & more!